greg0ire/git_template/README.md

 ## What's inside ?

-For the moment, mostly php hooks.
+For the moment, mostly hooks related to tools from the php ecosystem.

 ### Exuberant Ctags hook